 As with the rest of the UK, abortion would be available for most reasons up to 24 weeks and up to birth on the grounds of disability.
-This could include for Down’s syndrome, and even cleft palate.
+This could include Down’s syndrome, and even cleft palate.

 During the Government’s consultation period, 79 per cent of the more than 21,000 respondents expressed opposition to legalising abortion in Northern Ireland.